Solomon-Kebede/solomon-kebede.github.io/alx-challenge-2022/the-clues/index.md

 1573600       0x1802E0        End of Zip archive, footer length: 22
 ```

-We can see at the hex file offset location `0x1801DA`,  there's a path inside `nextlevel/url.txt` that could lead us to the next level.
+We can see, at the hex file offset location `0x1801DA`,  there's a path inside `nextlevel/url.txt` that could lead us to the next level.
 So we use the `-e` flag to extract the embedded data using `binwalk`

 ```sh
 	$ binwalk -e img.png
 ```

-After extracting the files a new directory is generated with the name of the img, `_img.png.extracted`, navigating inside the directory and locating the path: `nextlevel/url.txt`, the `url.txt` contains the following text: `/identification.php`
+After extracting the files a new directory is generated with the name of the image, `_img.png.extracted`, navigating inside the directory and locating the path: `nextlevel/url.txt`, the `url.txt` contains the following text: `/identification.php`

-My friend [Nati M Dessie](https://twitter.com/NManyazewal), told me you can also use `strings`, which achieves the same result:
+My friend, [Nati M Dessie](https://twitter.com/NManyazewal), told me you can also use `strings`, which achieves the same result:

 ```sh
 	$ strings img.png